-2014 Corporate Governance Statement – Adelaide Produce Markets Limited
+2014 Corporate Governance Statement – South Australian Produce Market Limited (SAPML)

-This Statement sets out the key corporate governance principles adopted by the Directors in governing the South Australian Markets (“SAPM”).
+This Statement sets out the key corporate governance principles adopted by the Directors in governing the South Australian Produce Market

 As part of its commitment to enhancing its corporate governance the Board has elected to adopt relevant practices which are consistent with the 3rd Edition of the Australian Securities Exchange Corporate Governance Principles and Recommendations, providing they do not conflict with the express provisions of the company’s Constitution.
 These principles are the standard by which Australia’s largest and over 2000 listed companies are judged.

 Compliance with ASX Best Practice Governance Recommendations

 The ASX recognises that there is no single model of corporate governance which suits all organisations at each stage of their life and that some governance structures may be better than others for the generation of shareholder wealth at different times.
 Accordingly the ASX Listing Rules requires listed companies to include in their Annual Report a statement disclosing the extent to which they have followed the ASX best practice recommendations in the reporting period.
 In addition listed companies must identify the recommendations that have not been followed and provide reasons for the company’s decision.

 SAPML is not a listed company and as such is not required to report against the ASX’s Best Practice Recommendations nor include a Corporate Governance Statement in its Annual Report however the Board believes that by publishing a corporate governance statement on its website it is facilitating transparency about SAPML’s corporate governance practices which will assist shareholders and other stakeholders to make informed judgments about SAPML .